Shelby American: New Zealand

 In 2019 Shelby American partnered with Matamata Panelworks in the North Island of New Zealand to form Shelby New Zealand.
 The New Zealand operation offers Shelby trucks, the Shelby GT, the Super Snake and Wide Body Super Snake, with the cars also sold through select Ford dealers.
 The shop also offers performance upgrades, conversions, merchandise and accessories for existing Mustang owners.

-Links between Shelby and New Zealand date back to the 1960s with renowned fabricator, New Zealander John Ohlsen working with Pete Brock, and Ken Miles on the original Daytona Cobra coupe in 1964.
+Links between Shelby and New Zealand date back to the 1960s with renowned fabricator, New Zealander John Ohlsen working with Peter Brock, and Ken Miles on the original Daytona Cobra coupe in 1964.
 After the Daytona project, Ohlsen became Shelby's chief mechanic for the 1964-1965 race season and stayed with Shelby until 1966.
 New Zealanders Denny Hulme, Bruce McLaren, and Chris Amon drove for Shelby in the 1966, 34th Grand Prix of Endurance in Le Mans, France.
 Shelby himself was married (albeit briefly) to a New Zealander, Sue Stafford, in 1963.
 Shelby employed her father, Arthur Stafford as a race mechanic.